Frequently Asked Questions pertaining to the Student Learning Center as a whole.

 The Academic Senate’s deadline for proposing a DeCal and for fulfilling the first-time facilitator training requirement is always one month before the last day of instruction in the preceding semester (or summer).
 For specific course proposal deadline dates, click the “Deadlines” tab of the Senate’s website, or the Deadlines page of our website.

 Note also that sponsoring departments may have their own additional requirements for proposing a DeCal, as well as deadlines that fall earlier than that of the Senate.
-You can refer to this page for department-specific resources and contact information.
+You can refer to UCFTR’s Department-Specific DeCal Information sheet

 Among other things, the faculty sponsor is an “Instructor of Record” who chooses to support your course and is thus responsible for reviewing, working with you to create, and signing off on your course proposal materials.
-A detailed description of the sponsor’s role and responsibilities can be found under the “Instructor of Record” section of the “Resources” tab on the Academic Senate’s website.
+A detailed description of the sponsor’s role and responsibilities can be found underthe “Instructor of Record” section of the “Resources” tab on the Academic Senate’s website.
 There, you’ll find links to a Frequently Asked Questions page and a list of responsibilities on the Faculty Checklist page of the Course Proposal Form.
+Note that graduate students and postdoctoral scholars cannot serve as faculty sponsors.

 A number of specific teaching titles are authorized by the Academic Senate to sponsor group-study courses, running from various types of lecturers to various types of professors.
 If you're seeking sponsorship from anyone other than a regular faculty member of the department, it's best to confirm with your sponsoring department that the "Instructor of Record" you'd like to sponsor your course is authorized to do so.